openhab/openhabian/README.md

 any success stories, though.

-Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on all Debian like Linux distributions such as Ubuntu on x86 hardware.
+Going beyond what the RPi image provides, as a manually installed set of scripts, we support running openHABian on x86 hardware on generic Debian and Ubuntu.
+On ARM, we only support Raspberry Pi OS.
-Our recommendation is to install Raspberry Pi OS lite on ARM or generic Debian or Ubuntu on x86.
-This is what we support and test openHABian against.
+These are what we develop and test openHABian against.

-If you choose not to use the image, we expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspberry Pi OS (ARM) and Debian (x86) that is.
+We expect you to use the stable distribution that openHABian testing is based on, 'buster' for Raspberry Pi OS (ARM) and Debian (x86) and 'focal' for Ubuntu (x86) these are.
 To install openHABian on anything older or newer may work or not.
 If you encounter issues, you may need to upgrade first or to live with the consequences of running an OS on the edge of software development.